dasch-lab/dasch-lab.github.io/src/docs/genome-assembly.md

 * Long reads (Oxford Nanopore or PacBio) only.
 [Go to 7](#7-long-read-qc).
 * Both short and long reads (hybrid).
 [Go to 15](#15-long-read-and-short-read-qc).

-I don't have any experience with [BGI reads](https://www.bgi.com/global/resources/sequencing-platforms), but I'm told they are qualitatively similar to Illumina reads, so treat them as such in this guide.
-If you have BGI read assembly experience, please shoot me an email and share your knowledge!

 <br>

 ## 2: Short-read QC